Michele Felice Cornè: Biography

 Cornè grew up in Naples.
 Drafted by the Neapolitan army to help repel the brief French occupation of Naples in 1799, he fled and was brought to the United States on the ship Mount Vernon, commanded by Elias Hasket Derby Jr., and settled in Salem, Massachusetts in 1800.
-After his arrival, he lived at Captain Derby's house, which he inherited from the recent death of his father.
+After his arrival, Cornè lived at Captain Derby's house, which the latter had inherited from the recent death of his father.
 The location of the mansion remains, but the home was torn down in 1815.
 On that spot is Old Town Hall which was designed by Charles Bulfinch and dedicated by President James Monroe in 1816 on his New England tour to keep the country together after the Hartford Convention which was organized by Timothy Pickering and his Essex Junto.

 Cornè moved to Boston in 1807 and lived and worked there until 1822.

 In 1806 he created a large "panorama" or panoramic painting, 10 feet high by 60 feet long, of the Bombardment of Tripoli, commemorating American victory in the First Barbary War (1801-1805).
 (This panoramic version may have been adapted from a smaller (81 x 122 cm) oil painting in the collection of the Maine Historical Society.)
 The work was exhibited in December 1806 at the Concert Hall in Boston, after which it traveled to Portsmouth, N.H. and Portland, Maine.
 It was later displayed as a part of a larger Panorama of the Battle of Bunker Hill exhibition at Washington Hall in Salem.

 In 1810 he painted the wall murals at the Sullivan Dorr house in Providence, Rhode Island.
 After the historic battle of USS Constitution vs HMS Guerriere on August 19, 1812, Cornè created a series of four paintings showing four key events in the battle.
 All four paintings are in the collection of the Peabody Essex Museum, Salem, MA.

 In 1822 Cornè relocated to Newport, Rhode Island.
 His house in Newport still stands on Cornè Street.
 He lived there until his death in 1845 at the age of 93.
 He was buried in the Common Burial Ground in Newport.